washingtonpost/arc-custom-embed/docs/getting-started.md

 export default CustomEmbedBody
 ```

-This is component is pretty basic for now, but it would be a good place in the future to `switch` between multiple custom embed types, once we have them.
+This component is pretty basic for now, but it would be a good place in the future to `switch` between multiple custom embed types, once we have them.
 In the meantime, it extracts the relevant fields from our custom embed and passes them into the updated movie detail component.

 And voila!
 Our movies appear inline in our articles!